0xCSMNT/EconDashboard/README.md

 Primarily for personal use, though the project may evolve into a portfolio piece in the future.

 ### Data Sources
-The data sources have not been finalized yet.
-Potential candidates include government sources like the Federal Reserve and OECD.
+V1 will soley utilize the FRED database for data on the US economy.
+Future versions can look into more diverse sources and assets such as cryptocurrency, forex and commodities.

 ### Dashboard Features
-The focus is on a simple, single-page dashboard showcasing various economic indicators.
+The focus is on a simple dashboard showcasing various economic indicators.

 ### Caching
 SQLite3 is the database being considered for caching, with JSON as an alternative.